clayne/heapprof/README.md

 heapprof
 ========

-A 250 LOC heap profiler - easy to hack/port, works out of the box with Linux dynamically linked binaries
+A 250 LOC heap profiler - easy to hack/port, works out of the box with Linux dynamically linked binaries.

+For a description of how it works, see [How to make a heap profiler](https://yosefk.com/blog/how-to-make-a-heap-profiler.html).

 Build
 =====